1 And Job answered and said,

 21 He pours contempt upon princes and weakens the strength of the mighty.

-22 He reveals deep things out of darkness and brings to light the shades of death.
+22 He reveals deep things out of darkness and brings to light the shadow of death.

 23 He increases nations and destroys them.
-He enlarges nations and straitens them again.
+He enlarges nations and diminishes them.

 24 He takes away the heart of the chief of the people of the earth and causes them to wander in a wilderness where there is no way.